 Board Members

-• Four ex-officio directors consisting of the most senior honorary office-holders/representatives of AHPCC, CHCC, NIHCA and SPLG (Scottish Professional Leadership Group for Spiritual Care);
+• Six representative directors (ex-officio) consisting of the most senior honorary office-holders/representatives of ACPG, AHPCC, CHCC, NIHCA, SPLG (Scottish Professional Leadership Group for Spiritual Care) and WCF;

 • The Chair and Secretary are appointed by the Board.